santiment/academy/src/docs/santiment-queries/api-access/index.md

 ### The query

-The query that is used in the examples bellow is the following:
+The query that is used in the examples below is the following:

 ```sql
 SELECT